Am I a Culturally Competent Therapist?

 Apparently therapists rate themselves higher than their clients rate them when it comes to cultural competence.

-I see myself as a life-long learner.
-I’d also love to think of myself as having cultural humility, but I am of Northern European decent and while I intend to continue ongoingly to unpack baggage from my shadow in regards to the ways that I benefit from privilege, I am also very happy to stand corrected if I am missing something!
+I see myself as a life-long learner and I’d love to think of myself as having cultural humility, but I am of Northern European decent and while I intend to continue ongoingly look at blindspots in regards to the ways that I benefit from privilege, I am also very happy to stand corrected if I am missing something!

-Most people say that me just expressing the openness to discussing these issues is enough to feel comfortable working with me … but I always welcome feedback from friends and clients alike!
+Most people say that me just expressing the openness to discussing these issues is enough to feel comfortable in the work with me … but I always welcome feedback from students and clients alike!

 “Circlework provided for me a space to reflect and feel connected to myself and other women.
 To be able to take that feeling—that space—with me day to day provided me with a sense of empowerment and reassurance to any challenges I may face.”